Center for Teaching Excellence

 • Support the production of Scholarship of Teaching and Learning (SoTL) at Xavier

-Teaching as Research Workshops
+Teaching as Research Workshop

 Teaching as Research Mini-Grants

 To support small-scale research projects, the CTE awards mini-grants of $500 to faculty who undertake and present a study that examines an aspect of their teaching.
 The research can include quantitative, qualitative, mixed methods, or case studies.
-Faculty who have previously received mini-grants are welcome to reapply, though preference will be given to new applicants and applicants who have not received a mini-grant in the last 12 months.

 Mini-grant recipients are encouraged to disseminate their research beyond Xavier by publishing or presenting at local or national conferences.
 The Lilly Conference on College Teaching, held annually in November at Miami University, is an excellent local venue for presenting SoTL research.
 For recipients who submit successful proposals based on their Teaching as Research projects to Lilly or a comparable local or national conference, the CTE will pay up to $500 of the conference registration fee.